South African miner Gold Fields' first-quarter output edges higher

-South African miner Gold Fields (GFIJ.J) on Thursday posted marginally higher first-quarter output, with production at its South Deep mine down slightly because of the impact of the country's second wave of COVID-19 infections.
+JOHANNESBURG (Reuters) - South African miner Gold Fields on Thursday posted marginally higher first-quarter output, with production at its South Deep mine down slightly because of the impact of the country’s second wave of COVID-19 infections.

 Production rose to 541,000 ounces from 537,000 ounces in the same period last year.